rene-dev/stmbl/README.md

 * [hw/kicad/v4.0/](hw/kicad/v4.0/) kicad files for version 4
 * [src/](src/) STM32F4 code, command, feedback and control loop
 * [stm32f303/](stm32f303/) STM32F3 code, running on the HV side, generating PWM

+##### Commercial Applications

+Should you find the GPL license insufficient for your needs, other licenses can be purchased from my company.

+Likewise, please contact us should you wish to fund the further development of this project, or are interesed in custom hardware, software, or commercial support.